 The Red River Compact sets a minimum flow for the Red River through Subbasin 5: 3,000 cubic feet per second.
 That is, Louisiana is guaranteed that much water.
 If more than that makes it to Louisiana, the compact states that “excess” water can be divided between the four states, with no state taking more than one quarter.
 Tarrant claimed it needed to get its portion of the Texas quarter allotment from Oklahoma.
 The water it could get from the Red River in Texas was too salty to drink.
 (This in spite of the fact that their residents are already drinking it.)
+Well you can read descaler reviews on this site for better quality water.
 So they wanted to take their “guaranteed” 25 percent from a less salty spot in Oklahoma.
 At first they tried to buy this water.
 But since the Oklahoma Water Resources Board frowned on out-of-state water sales, they were prohibited from doing so.
 So they sued, claiming that the OWRB was in violation of the Red River Compact.
 They dragged in the Constitution too: Oklahoma, they said, was impeding interstate commerce.

 Could Texas get its share of this subbasin’s water by sticking a straw into Oklahoma?